carbonblack/carbon-black-cloud-threat-intelligence-connector/README.md

 If you want to run the connector with a cron job, there is an example in the `examples/docker_example` folder.
 The cron job is setup in the `crontab_process_server` file, by default it runs once monthly but you can adjust that to your preferences.

 Make sure to fill the credentials in the `examples/docker_example/credentials.cbc` to access the Carbon Black Cloud.
+The TAXII Server configuration (`config.yml`) should be located at the root of the repository.
+You can change that by specifying a different configuration in the `crontab_process_server` file in the `--config-file` option.

 ### Building and Running